john-osullivan/groupbot/README.md

 - A points logger.
 All changes in points (namely when a responsibility becomes delivered and the member's point count increases) need to be logged in the system so the logs can be manually parsed just in case.
 Each log should contain the responsibility delivered, the user who was awarded points, the timestamp at which it was delivered, the points awarded, the user's prior point count, and their subsequent point count.
 - Thought on the points system -- the duration over which points accumulate needs to be a setting, so each group can determine when (or if) they refresh.
 - A reminder system which lets users assigning tasks specify a time for email and text message reminders to the person who has to do the task.
+- Group templates!
+Users should be able to say whether they're making a club, fraternity, sports team, project group, company, etc.

 ### By-Laws by Wiki